 I.4.
-Where the safety analysis indicates the need, limits should be stated in operating procedures or in the OLC documentation for the reactivity coefficients for different reactor conditions to ensure that the assumptions used in the accident and transient analyses remain valid through each fuelling cycle.
+Where the safety analysis indicates the need, limits should be stated in operating procedures or in the OLC documentation for the reactivity coefficients for different reactor conditions to ensure that the assumptions used in the accident and transient analyses remain applicable to the operating conditions through each fuelling cycle.